$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 Recovery Path 1: Combine the Tecnólogo with a Colombian Especialización

-What this requires: Completing the Especialización takes 1–2 years.
+What this requires: Completing the Especialización takes about one year.
 This is not a quick fix — it is a medium-term investment.
 But for applicants who are under 30, the time investment yields permanent points that compound with French language strategy.

 Recovery Path 2: Pursue French Language Proficiency as the Primary Score Driver